GPurgatorio/Master-Computer-Science-ICT/README.md

 The spanning Tree Protocol is a network protocol that builds a logical loop-free topology for Ethernet networks.
 The spanning tree is built using some Bridge Protocol Data Units (BPDUs) frames.
 In 2001 the IEEE introduced Rapid Spanning Tree Protocol (RSTP) that provides significantly faster spanning tree convergence after a topology change.

-Now days this protocol is used only in campus and not in datacenters, due to its hight latency of convergence (in order to 10-15 seconds to activate a backup line).
+Now days this protocol is used only in campus and not in datacenters, due to its hight latency of convergence (up to 10-15 seconds to activate a backup line).

 ### Three-tier design